 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to buy, sell and trade Dash in Canada
+How to buy, sell and trade Dash in Singapore

 Read our beginner’s guide to buying and selling DASH.

 Dash (DASH) is a cryptocurrency that aims to make digital cash more usable.
-With a focus on transaction speed and privacy, Dash is designed to allow people around the world to make instant, anonymous payments online or in-store.
+With a focus on transaction speed and privacy, Dash is designed to allow people all over the world to make instant, anonymous payments online or in-store.

-Since its launch in 2014, Dash regularly features in the top 10 cryptocurrencies by market capitalization.
-To find out more about how Dash works and how and where to buy DASH in Canada, keep reading.
+Since its launch in 2014, Dash regularly features in the top 10 cryptocurrencies by market capitalisation.
+To find out more about how Dash works and how and where to buy DASH, keep reading.

 You can buy DASH on a wide range of cryptocurrency exchanges, including the following: